SleekView for Bricks Builder

 Templates and pages together

-Headers, footers, archives and pages share one sortable table with a Type column to slice by.
+Headers, footers, archives, and pages share one sortable table with a Type column to slice by.
+The full Bricks inventory in one query.

 Conditions made visible